-Work
+Practical Work

-scientists work to model and solve and global response, solutions are address these facilitate the development of a world that is safe and sustainable for future generations.
+Computer scientists work to understand, model and solve local, national and global problems.
+In response, computational solutions are developed to address these problems and facilitate the development of a world that is safe and sustainable for future generations.
 The development of solutions at local, national or global scales lies at the heart of this computer science course.